vanhiepaus06/RealEstateScraper/README.md

 ## Files

-- `scrape_real_estate.py`: Script to scrape data and save to individual CSV files.
-- `merge_csv_files.py`: Script to merge all individual CSV files into one.
+- `scrape_real_estate.py`: Script to scrape data and save to individual CSV files and merge all individual CSV files into one.

 ## Notes